Pope Julius III: Beatifications

-While he did not canonize any saints during his papacy, Julius III only beatified Silvester of Troina.
+While he did not canonize any saints during his papacy, Julius III did beatify the Basilian monk and hermit Silvester of Troina.

 Death

 Julius III died at 7:00pm on 23 March 1555.
-Having suffered from gout in his later years (which he tried to cure simply by fasting), he died due to stomach ailments.
+Having suffered from gout in his later years (which he tried to cure simply by fasting), he died as a result of stomach ailments.
 As he was dying, he had difficulties in swallowing to the point that he ate little, having found it uncomfortable.
 It was believed after his death that the pope had died from stomach or esophageal cancer.

 In fiction

 In the novel Q by Luther Blissett, Julius appears toward the end of the book as a moderate cardinal favouring religious tolerance, in the upheavals caused by the Reformation and the Roman Church's response during the 16th century.
 His election as pope and the subsequent unleashing of the Inquisition form the last chapters of the novel.